project-error/projecterror.dev/docs/npwd/start/Install.md

 ## Important Information
 * By installing [npwd](https://github.com/project-error/npwd), you agree to the use of the following diagnostic package:
-   * Sentry, (in use within the React portion of NPWD) Automatically uploads relevant sesssion details and stack traces whenever an exception is thrown.
+   * Sentry, (in use within the React portion of NPWD) Automatically uploads relevant session details and stack traces whenever an exception is thrown.
 We use these metrics to further improve the quality of the phone.
    * To explicitly disable this, we urge you **not to** as its incredibly useful metrics for us, please change the `SentryErrorMetrics` setting to `false` in `phone/config/default.json` and rebuild the phone.
 * Encountered an issue?
 Please open an issue [here](https://github.com/project-error/npwd/issues/new/?assignees=&labels=New+Issue&template=bug-report.yml&title=Bug%3A+%3Cshort+description%3E) following the provided template.
 * If you seek additional support, feel free to join the [Project-Error Discord](https://discord.gg/HYwBjTbAY5).